-1. How effective the current extraction system is.
+1. How effective the current extraction system is

-2. What type of welding takes place.
+2. What type of welding takes place

-3. How long an operator is exposed to hazardous particulate.
+3. How long an operator is exposed to hazardous particulate

+Welding gases are extremely dangerous because they do not always carry an odor and are submicron in size making them invisible to the human eye.
 The heat from a welding flame has the ability to produce carbon dioxide, carbon monoxide, and oxides of nitrogen.
 Fumes and gases also develop through coatings or solvents used on the metal being welded.